datastaxdevs/workshop-graphql-netflix/README.md

 5. (Optional for extra wisdom) Watch the 2-hour video by Ania [HERE](#video-tutorial-with-ania-kubow), build the app yourself, and show us the running final result.
 6. Submit your homework [here](https://dtsx.io/homework-graphql-netflix).

-That's it, you are done!
-Expect an email next few week(s)!
+That's it, you are done: expect an email in the next days!

 # Extra resources